 Discovery of the pigment

 History states that the first civilization of humans came from Africa.
-In the Southern part of the coast, evidence of late stone age people who scraped and ground ochre, a clay colored by iron oxide (which we now know as rust!) was found.
+In the Southern part of the coast, evidence of late stone age people who scraped and ground ochre, a clay coloured by iron oxide (which we now know as rust!) was found.

 An abalone shell and other ochre-related artefacts are among the many finds from Blombos Cave in South Africa (Courtesy Christopher Henshilwood/Craig Foster)

 A plant they called madder, whose root could be transformed into a red dye, widely grew across Europe, Africa, and Asia.
 They also discovered a tiny scale insect called Kermes whose body was dried and crushed, resulting in a red tint.
-This is where the first versions of the color red were derived.
+This is where the first versions of the colour red were derived.